Make cases for Dave's new

 Perhaps I should give the book another chance.
 The disappointment at getting a pattern book may have concealed what observation was there.

-I've been reading my Wallet Diary in the hope of remembering what I was up to when I took it apart.
+I've been reading my Wallet Diary in the hope of remembering what I intended to do when I took it apart.

 Changed into clean grubby pants this morning and felt a hole in one pocket.
 They are hanging pockets that were overlocked around the edges, and some of the overlocking had come undone.
 I stitched it with the thread already on the zig-zag machine, which happened to be ecru 100/6.
 I was puzzled (and worried about provenance) that the top thread was on a bobbin, then I remembered the incident in which I mistook ecru spools for white spools, thought I didn't have any spooled ecru, wanted to sew now, so I wound a bobbin instead of a spool.
 Then later I ran down an electric screwdriver winding a spool with ecru 100/6, and when I put the spool away, it matched the two spools already there, and on inspection, the labels read "ecru".